craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Holyl'nds/Local Lore/The Old.md

 #### The Reserve
 A series of large tents and semi-permanent structures form a small military town.
 WFM use the Reserve and the surrounding areas as their primary base of operations within the Old.

+Trails lead from the Reserve throughout the Cordon, connecting the dispret settlements into one grander area.

 #### The Depot
 The largest and most-well protected area within the Cordon, the Depot is a warehouse used by the WFM as storage for their resources and equipment that is exclusively for WFM members only.
+It is located east of the Reserve, and west of the Hunting Slots.

 #### The Hunting Slots
-east of the Depot
+The Hunting Slots are directly east of the Depot.
+The WFM have a secure perimeter around this area, and have used the area as a "killzone" against the natural dangers and other factions within the Old.
+The name "Hunting Slots" was given to this area of their perimeter due to the number of Scavs that attempt to breach the Cordon from the north.

 #### The Barracks
 south of the Reserve